AhmadShahbalayev/book-store/README.md

-# Getting Started with Create React App
+# Book Store App

+This project was meant to serve you as e-library to find all the programming books you need!.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts